How 28 Real Estate Investors Completed Their First Investment Deal

 5 or More Years

-The last two investors are a case study in patience and long-term determination, because they purchased their first investment after being interested in real estate for over 5 years!
+The last two investors are a case study in patience and long-term determination, because they purchased their first real estate investment after being interested in real estate for over 5 years!

 Darrin Carey had a casual interest in real estate for 15 years, at which point he made the decision to become a serious investor.
 Two years later, he closed on not one, not two, but four deals in quick succession.